 The status assessor should consider the following as automatic exemptions from the requirement to submit, unless the status assessor suspects that the conditions set out were not met or that the exemption is being abused to the detriment of the flock certification program.

-Samples (e.g. blood samples) required for genotyping may be taken by a veterinarian accredited to deliver the SFCP or a third party under the supervision of a veterinarian accredited to deliver the SFCP (e.g. a veterinary student, a technician).
+Genotyping results will be recognized from samples (e.g. blood samples) taken by a veterinarian accredited to deliver the SFCP or a third party under the supervision of a veterinarian accredited to deliver the SFCP (e.g. a technician) and tested at a laboratory approved by the CFIA or a CFIA laboratory.
 Approved identifiers are required on sheep being genotyped and the official identification number (15 digits) included with the sample submission.

 The genotype of 136AA 171RR breeding rams must be determined twice: by using a combination of predictive parentage and testing by a laboratory approved by the CFIA, or a combination of testing at any laboratory and at a laboratory approved by the CFIA.
 Genotype results with only codon 171 for those animals determined to be 171RR are considered acceptable.
 This is due to the knowledge that R cannot be found at site 171 in combination with V at site 136 (V at site 136 is linked with Q at site 171).
-Accordance between the results of the two separate determinations of genotype is required.
-In cases of discordance, a separate sample will be taken from the animal and submitted to the CFIA lab for determination of the genotype.
-Breeding ewes that require genotyping may have their genotype determined through the use of predictive parentage or laboratory analysis.
-Samples for genotyping of female sheep may be submitted to any CFIA-approved laboratory.
-Genotyping two different tissues (blood, hair follicle or buccal swab) should be considered especially for confirming genotype in 136AA 171QR animals due to the phenomenon of blood chimerism.
-There are limitations of the standard blood sample in this rare situation of a chimeric animal.

 Information sharing requires all flock/herd information, including inventories, test results, documents related to purchases and sales of animals or embryos, deaths, to be available to the owner, the CFIA, the status assessor, the regional administrator and the accredited veterinarian.
 The owner must also agree to allow publication of the status of the flock/herd under the program.